devayansarkar/flutter-bloc-authentication-navigation/README.md

-# Boiler plate Flutter mobile application
+# Flutter boiler plate project

+A new Flutter project.

 ## Features
+- Authentication with Firebase
+- BLoC architecture
-- BLoc
+- Internationalization
-- Internationalizaion
+- Environmnetalized application
 - Navigation
-- Lottie animation

 # Running the app.
 The application is environmentalized.

-All the values that can be different per envionment are housed in [env.dart](lib/common/constants)
+All the values that can be different per envionment are housed in [environment.dart](lib/common/constants)

-Currently, there are three environments added, `development`, `staging` and `production`.
+Currently, there are three environments added, `development` and `production`.

+## Get Firebase configuration for iOS and Android.
+Follow this [guide](https://firebase.google.com/docs/flutter/setup?platform=ios) and get credentials for Android and iOS.

+- Change the package of the project from `com.flutter.mobile` to `your.package.com`
+- Change the name of the application from `flutter_mobile_application` to `your_application_name`
+- Create a Firebase project in [console](https://firebase.google.com/).
+- Add `android` and `ios` apps
+- Replace `google-services.json` present in `/android/app/google-services.json` with the one you created
+- Replace `GoogleService-Info.plist` present in `/ios/Runner/GoogleService-Info.plist` with the one you created
+- Once replaced, build the app and the app should be able to interact with Firebase.

 ## Running the app locally
 > Make sure everything is installed by running `flutter doctor`